bbatsov/batsov.com/_posts/2024-02-22-asciidoc-language-specification.md

 > AsciiDoc documents according to a versioned specification.

 That's pretty important, and it's something that Markdown has not achieved yet.
+The lack of a common Markdown language standard has resulted in the creation of many slightly incompatible implementations (e.g. GitHub-flavoured Markdown) and some semi-successful standardization efforts like CommonMark.

 You can find the AsciiDoc language specification [here](https://gitlab.eclipse.org/eclipse/asciidoc-lang/asciidoc-lang).
 One